5gaLbt/AlphaSuite/README.md

     *   **Walk-Forward Analysis**: Test strategies on out-of-sample data to prevent overfitting and ensure robustness.
     *   **Bayesian Optimization**: Automatically tune strategy parameters to find the most optimal settings.
     *   **ML Integration**: Seamlessly integrate machine learning models (like LightGBM) into your strategies.
+    *   **Built-in Risk Management**: Enforces professional-grade position sizing and stop-loss mechanics based on volatility (e.g., ATR) and predefined risk-per-trade, a core feature often missing in other platforms.
+    *   **Context-Aware Design**: Provides the framework and tools for strategies to implement dynamic market regime detection and adaptive logic, allowing models to learn and evolve with changing market conditions.
     *   **Extensible SDK**: Add new, complex trading strategies by creating a single Python file.
 *   **Powerful Market Scanning**: A fully customizable scanner to find trading opportunities across global markets.
     *   **Generic Screener**: A rich UI to build custom screens using dozens of fundamental and technical filters without writing code.